bahrus/custom-enhancements/README.md

 ## Support for a view model DOM fragment manager tied to the itemscope attribute.

-There are many scenarios where it makes sense to have one "central" element manager, that frameworks / libraries can expect, that manages the data and/or view model and/or binding and/or event handling for a DOM element, plus extensions of that element that are linked to it via the itemref attribute:
+There are many scenarios where it makes sense to have one "central" element manager, that frameworks / libraries can expect, that manages the data and/or view model and/or binding and/or event handling for a DOM element and its children, plus extensions of that element that are linked to it via the itemref attribute:

 - Scenarios where we can't wrap the element inside a custom element.
 - Scenarios where we need to manage the light children of a web component that uses ShadowDOM